samueldaviddelacruz/ProductManagerAngu2Practice/README.md

 # ProductManagerAngu2Practice
-just a little project to follow along with pluralsight's course Angular 2: First look
+just a little project to follow along with pluralsight's course Angular 2: Getting Started